Gut Health Test

 A person has about 500-1000 different species of bacteria in their digestive tract.
-While many of these organisms are beneficial, and even essential for our health there are some ‘bad’ guys lurking around.
-However, we must remember, they are only harmful if they tip this finely tuned ecosystem out of balance.
-More on this later.
+While many of these organisms are beneficial, and even essential for our health there could be some potentially harmful bacteria's that could shift the ecosystem out of balance.

 Many facets of modern life such as stress, not enough sleep, eating processed and sugary foods, and taking antibiotics can all damage our gut health.
 IBS type symptoms such as diarrhoea, constipation and gas are the more obvious signs but an unhappy gut can affect our health in unexpected ways:

 - Skin health problems.